Online Graduate Certificate Programs in Counseling and Psychology

 Counseling Schools Search

 Online graduate certificate programs in counseling and psychology sit somewhere in between bachelor’s and master’s programs.
-These are highly-focused programs with a short duration, and one can often complete them in under a year.
+These are highly-focused programs that typically can be completed in under a year.
 Students applying to online graduate certificate programs in counseling and psychology will need at least a bachelor’s degree, and sometimes they’ll need a master’s degree in a related field, too.
 While certificate programs do not grant a formal degree, they provide specialized education in a niche field, certified by an accredited school.

 Graduate certificates can also give a working counselor an added understanding of a field that correlates to their own: a marriage and family therapist could add training in substance abuse counseling, or a career counselor could add a specialization in industrial and organizational psychology.
 Their short duration, combined with the flexibility of their online delivery, make graduate certificate programs a quick and targeted way to build one’s competencies in counseling and psychology.